romerorsp/tsrd/README.md

 #we're skipping the tests since you've already cleaned and installed the application.
 mvn spring-boot:run -DskipTests
 ```
-Alternatively you can add -Dspring.profiles.active=profileSuffix to determine a specific configuration of database, for example.
+* Alternatively you can add -Dspring.profiles.active=profileSuffix to determine a specific database configuration, for example.
-Alternatively you can add -Dfactor.influence.values=INSTRUMENTNAME1=40.0,INSTRUMENTNAME2=1.0 where INSTRUMENTNAME is the instrument name and its factor separated by comma, so you can inject the entries into the database on the startup.
+* Alternatively you can add -Dfactor.influence.values=INSTRUMENTNAME1=40.0,INSTRUMENTNAME2=1.0 where INSTRUMENTNAME is the instrument name and its factor separated by comma, so you can inject the entries into the database on the startup.
-Alternatively you can add -Dtsrd.input.path=/path/name to set the path where the applicationwill find your batch files (such as example_input.txt)
+* Alternatively you can add -Dtsrd.input.path=/path/name to set the path where the application will find your batch files (such as example_input.txt)

 Once the application is running you can test it by doing:
 ```
 1 - Add a file to the path that you set by using -Dtsrd.input.path=/path/name (if you don't set any it will be /opt/tsrd/inputs)
-2 - Wait till the processing finishes (the file will be moved to the processed folder int he same /path/name tha you set up) and then check the results on the output log.
+2 - Wait till the processing finishes (the file will be moved to the processed folder in the same /path/name that you set up) and then check the results on the output log.
 ```

 ## Running the tests

-By cleaning and installing you're already doing the tests, unless you use -DskipTests to skip the tests.
+By cleaning and installing you're already doing the tests, unless you use -DskipTests to skip the them.
 Anyway, you still can run unit and integration tests separately.

 ### Unit tests